0xAlec/infrastructure-notes/Networked Systems.md

 *Envoy* - high-performance, open-source proxy for microservice architecture.
 L7 proxy means it operates on OSI model's application layer and makes routing decision based on content of HTTP/gRPC requests. provides features like load balancing, service discovery, and traffic management.

+*Target Groups* - listeners receive requests and decide which target group to forward the request. requests are then routed to instances, containers, or IP addresses. also performs health checks on targets.
+Used in load balancers.

+*API Gateway* - create, update, and publish APIs. compatible with REST architecture/HTTP. in contrast to ALBs which are typically used for gRPC requests.

 The key difference a service mesh provides vs an API gateway or ingress proxy is that it manages requests and calls between microservices, compared to calls from the outside world into the cluster itself.

 Control plane provides TLS certificate issuance, metrics aggregation, etc. Control planes expose an API for users to modify and inspect the behavior of the data plane.
 An example of this is `kubectl` .

+gRPC uses binary encoding, this is not natively supported by HTTP protocols. gRPC also allows for bi-directional streaming, flow control, and cancellation, which is not possible with REST.

 ![[Pasted image 20230116164444.png]]
 *An example of LinkedIn's control + data plane.
 Each box is a Kubernetes pod, and the proxies run as a sidecar container in the pod.*